 Joel Curran of Chapel Hill is UNC-Chapel Hill’s first vice chancellor of communications and public affairs.
 He leads the campus-wide efforts to interpret and promote the University’s mission.
 A UNC journalism alumnus, he previously held senior executive positions in global public relations agencies and the Walt Disney Co.

 Michael Schoenfeld of Durham is vice president for public affairs and government relations at Duke University.
 He has held senior executive positions at the Corporation for Public Broadcasting and Vanderbilt University, and has served as board chair of WPLN – Nashville (Tenn.)
 Public Radio.
 He previously chaired the WUNC Community Advisory Board.

-Susan King of Chapel Hill is dean of UNC-Chapel Hill’s School of Journalism and Mass Communication, where she is the John Thomas Kerr Distinguished Professor.
+Susan King of Chapel Hill is dean of UNC-Chapel Hill’s School of Media and Journalism, where she is the John Thomas Kerr Distinguished Professor.
 An ABC News White House correspondent, she hosted NPR’s “The Diane Rehm Show” and “Talk of the Nation.”
 She was a member of WUNC’s Community Advisory Board.

 James Moeser of Chapel Hill is UNC’s chancellor emeritus, professor of music and senior consultant for special initiatives at the Institute for the Arts and Humanities.
 He was chancellor at the University of Nebraska at Lincoln.
 He is a devoted public radio listener and served on WUNC’s Community Advisory Board.